Caring For Your Furniture

 Storage

-Store your linen sheets in a cool, dry place and avoid storing in plastic as this could cause yellowing of your sheets.
-Remember that your linen sheets are made of natural fibres which need to breathe.
-The best is to store your linen sheets in the nifty linen storage bag which your sheets came in.
+Store your linen sheets in a cool, dry place and avoid storing them in plastic as this could cause yellowing of your sheets.
+Remember that your linen sheets are made of natural fibers which need to breathe.
+The best is to store your linen sheets in the nifty linen storage bag that your sheets came in.

 Hello!